merative/acd-containers/src/pages/configeditor/download_docker.md

 Configure your OpenID Connect Provider (e.g., IBM AppId, Google, Azure AD, Keycloak, etc.) to add this client and the call redirect URL to obtain the client id and secret needed in the configuration file above.

-In the `acd-ce.properties` file the `OIDC_*` headers are configured that are used to populate the fields of the user email and name and for checking authorizations.
+In the `acd-ce.properties` file, the `OIDC_*` headers are configured that are used to populate the fields of the user email and name and for checking authorizations.

 The ACD Configuration Editor can be configured to put a 'Logout' button on the user interface.
 This button can clear cookies and redirect to an authentication URL to perform logout.
 In order to configure the ability to logout of your instance, you can configure certain parameters under the Cartridge service in the `acd-ce.properties` file.
 These properties are:
 - `com_ibm_watson_health_car_auth_enable_logout` Set this property as true to enable logout.